MarkTakken/kf2vecFSW/README.md

  kf2vec get_chunks -input_dir $INPUT_DIR -output_dir $OUTPUT_DIR
 ```
 ###### Input:
 **$INPUT_DIR** is an input directory that should contain genome sequences in .fastq/.fq/.fa/.fna/.fasta format.
 The optional parameter is **-k**, which is a k-mer length, set to 7 by default.
-The optional parameter is **-p** corresponds to a count of processors that the software can utilize to preprocess input sequences.
+The optional parameter **-p** corresponds to a count of processors that the software can utilize to preprocess input sequences.
 Optional parameters include **-pseudocount** that adds 0.5 count to each k-mer count before normalization.
 ###### Output:
 This command generates a single chunked sample for every entry in the **$INPUT_DIR**.
 Each output is a matrix where rows correspond to generated chunks and columns are k-mer count for a corresponding chunk (not normalized).
 Every output file has an extension `.kf` added and is stored in **$OUTPUT_DIR**.